-Funding awarded to P1vital Products will help transform treatment of depression using digital technology.
+Funding awarded to P1vital Products will help transform treatment of depression using digital therapeutics.

 (8 May 2019)

 P1vital Products (PPL) has, in partnership with Canterbury and Coastal CCG, University of Kent, and the mental health charity MIND, been awarded £815,506 by the UK’s innovation agency, Innovate UK, to advance research to improve the treatment of depression.
-The funding will enable a real-world evaluation of novel digital technology developed by PPL as part of a re-design of service provision for depression to make care more responsive and tailored to patient needs.
+The funding will enable a real-world evaluation of novel digital therapeutics developed by P1vital Products Ltd as part of a re-design of service provision for depression to make care more responsive and tailored to patient needs.

 Nationally, over a million people are seeking or receiving treatment for depression at any one time.
 However, for patients, finding the right treatment can be difficult.
 The new ‘walk-in’ service will provide access to a range of healthcare professionals with specialist training and supported by PPL’s innovative digital technology.